laurendi/cv2/README.md

 # cv2
-System Foundry VTT pour Coeurs Vaillants
+A system for playing Coeurs Vaillants 2 role-playing game in the Foundry Virtual Tabletop environment.